the-deep/thedeep_aws_disaster_response_hackaton/README.md

 Different tags are treated independently one from another.
 One model is trained alone for each different tag.

-In this notebook we focus only on a subset of above categories, **primary tags**.
+In this notebook we focus only on a subset of above categories, the **primary tags**.
 Primary tags contain 75 labels under different subcategories named as follows:
 - **Sectors** with 11 labels,
 - **2D Pillars** with  6 labels,